maisyrk/RS-Soil-Evidence-Map/README.md

 # Overview

-This repository contains the scripts, intermediate data files, and final figure-generation code used to support the evidence map presented in **Roach-Krajewski et al. (2026)**.

 The repository is organized as a packaged workflow so that a user can download the full folder, open the project in R or RStudio, and run the scripts using a consistent directory structure.

 The repository contains two broad types of scripts: